madminer-tool/madminer/README.md

 with Geant4.
 In this case, the user has to implement code that runs the detector simulation, calculates the observables, and stores the observables and weights in the HDF5 file.
 The `DelphesProcessor` and `LHEProcessor` classes might provide some guidance for this.

+We're currently working on a [reference Docker image](https://hub.docker.com/r/irinahub/docker-madminer-madgraph) that has all these dependencies and the needed patches installed.

 ### Installation